JEPA-Reasoner: Decoupling Latent Reasoning from Token Generation: Real World Evaluation

 \section{Real World Evaluation}

-We trained a 694M JEPA-Reasoner and a 198M Mono-Talker on natural language using the training steps stated in \cref{sec:training}.
-We analyze the performance in two ways: \begin{enumerate} \item Performance difference between pretrained model (token level prediction) and JEPA-Reasoner (latent level prediction), paired with its Mono-Talker model. \item Performance difference between JEPA-Reasoner (paired with Mono-Talker) and other latent or non-latent reasoning models. \end{enumerate}
+We evaluate the 694M JEPA-Reasoner and 198M Mono-Talker (0.9B combined) on natural language tasks following the training methods in \cref{sec:training}.
+Our analysis focuses on two key comparisons: \begin{enumerate} \item \textbf{Comparison with Token-Level Model:} The performance difference between the fine-tuned Transformer model (token level prediction) and JEPA-Reasoner paired with its Mono-Talker model (latent level prediction). \item \textbf{Comparison with Other Reasoning Paradigms:} The performance of JEPA-Reasoner relative to other latent and non-latent reasoning models of similar scale. \end{enumerate}